Dre Campbell Farm

 2. Hardneck

-Hardneck varieties are a bit harder to grow, but you get the flower stalks called scapes that are edible and delicious.
+Hardneck varieties are a bit more challenging to grow, but they yield flower stalks called scapes, which are edible and delicious.

-You can find more varieties of softneck than hardneck, but you should find one that will work for your area.
-Many online shops will offer plenty of varieties or even sampler packs to try.
+You can find more varieties of softneck garlic than hardneck, but you should find one that will work well in your area.
+Many online shops offer a variety of seeds or sampler packs to try.

 See also: How to Grow Black Pepper Plants at Home.